 Trump Is Impeached, But There's No Endgame In Sight

-When it was announced Wednesday night in the House of Representatives that all time allotted for debate on impeachment had expired, a cheer went up within the chamber.
+When it was announced Wednesday night in the House of Representatives that all of the time allotted for debate on impeachment had expired, a cheer went up within the chamber.
 After a dozen hours of rancor and wrangling, there seemed for a moment to be an end in sight.

-The spirit of that cheer was generally shared in the nation at large.
+The spirit of that cheer was generally shared by the nation at large.
 But alas, that night, there would be closure only for the House and not the nation.

-Soon enough, it became clear that even in the House, the process was still unfinished.
-The two articles of impeachment against President Trump were not delivered to the Senate by the time both chambers left town for the holidays.
+And soon enough, it became clear that even in the House, the process was still unfinished.
+The two articles of impeachment against President Trump, relating to delayed aid to Ukraine and subsequent investigations into why, were not delivered to the Senate by the time both chambers left town for the holidays.
 The "House managers" who will go to the Senate to serve as de facto prosecutors of the impeachment case have yet to be named.
 Even the presumption of a trial beginning soon in January is now less certain.

-Speaker Nancy Pelosi held up the formal process of notifying the Senate so as to negotiate, directly or indirectly, the parameters of the trial to be held there.
+House Speaker Nancy Pelosi held up the formal process of notifying the Senate so as to negotiate, directly or indirectly, the parameters of the trial to be held there.
 Senate Majority Leader Mitch McConnell had already declared he was coordinating plans for that trial with the White House and proclaimed himself "not impartial at all" as a juror about to deliberate on the fate of the chief executive.
 Negotiations with his Democratic counterpart, Chuck Schumer of New York, were at a standstill.

-So the holiday break began, the cloud of impeachment over the Capitol still hanging so low as to be ground fog.
+So the holiday break began with the cloud of impeachment over the Capitol still hanging so low as to be ground fog.

 All sides expect it to lift soon enough for some form of trial in the Senate to go forward early in 2020.
 But what then?

-What trophy can be said to await the Speaker or her party at game's end?
+What trophy can be said to await the speaker or her party at game's end?

 The case against the president, however strong in the assessment of hundreds of lawyers and historians, has not penetrated the popular membrane of resistance to the idea of impeachment.